HE Staff Digital Badge in UDL - Autumn 2021

 Available to: Strictly for staff currently working in Higher Education in the Republic of Ireland.
 Places allocated on a first come first served basis.
 Participants must have some teaching activity planned during week 5-9 (Oct 25th - Dec 3rd) that they can work on as part of the UDL Redesign Activity (can be individual class, group of classes, training session or assignment - flexible).
 Book quickly to avoid disappointment.

-Time Involved: Approx 25 hours over 10 weeks, roughly 2.5 hours per week.
+Time Involved: Approximately 25 hours over 10 weeks, roughly 2.5 hours per week.
 Optional 5 hour add-on for participants interested in rolling this open course out to colleagues in the future.

 Course Activities: 3 short course information webinars, 5 self directed online modules (35-75 mins each), 4 peer group meetings, 1 UDL Redesign Activity.